 Parsley (Petrosalinum crispum) is a plant in the carrot family.
 We tend to overlook this common herb in favor of more exotic remedies, but we should take a second look for springtime rejuvenation.
 This nutritional powerhouse should certainly be a part of your diet.
 An outstanding source of vitamin K and an excellent source of vitamin C, this slightly bitter herb is great to stimulate your digestive enzyme production with your meal.
 Bitter flavors naturally increase your digestive capability, which means you get more out of the food you eat.
 With dozens of antioxidants and flavonoids, parsley has been shown to help protect our system from environmental contaminants and oxidative stress.

 Perhaps the most important springtime tonic is an invigorating walk in the fresh air, Whether you gather your own spring greens or buy at the natural grocer, make the act of getting them more restorative by taking a walk in nature.
 The weather is warming, so get out and enjoy the sunshine, notice the beauty of the emerging life around you, and breathe in the fresh air.
 The extra light and fresh air banishes seasonal depression, inspires a positive outlook, and creates a moment of mindfulness that will brighten your day.

 Herbs are a great way to shift your body back into wellness, and springtime is a fabulous time to start.
-If you’d like to find out what herbs would be best for you, schedule a free call or a chat and we’ll talk through your options.
+If you’d like to find out what herbs would be best for you, check out how you can work with me.